 Perhaps the coolest standard finish that was used on the late 1960's Flying V guitars was Sparkling Burgundy.
 This is my favorite of the four standard factory finishes.
 All of the Sparkling Burgundy Flying V's were produced in Batches #3 and #4.
 I estimate that 30 to 35 were made with this finish.
-Most (except for two) of the Sparkling Burgundy Vs have Natural finishes on the back of their necks and black stingers on the back of their head stocks.
+Most of the Sparkling Burgundy Vs (except for four) have Natural finishes on the back of their necks and black stingers on the back of their head stocks.
 This combination can also be seen on many of the Gibson Melody Makers from the same era.
-The two exceptions that I mentioned have all natural necks with no black stingers.
+Two of them have all natural necks with no black stingers.
+Two others left the factory with the entire back of the neck finished in sparkling burgundy with no stinger.

 Pictured below, Serial Number: 94015x.
 I have owned this guitar since June 2011.
 It took me almost 10 years to acquire it from the previous owner.
 After I found out that he had it I contacted him once every 9 to 12 months to see if he was willing to sell it.
 Finally, after almost 10 years, he sold it to me.
 What a gem !
 He originally bought it at a pawn shop in Ohio in the early 1980's for $385.
 It has only minor fading on the body front and no fading on the back.
 The only issue is that it had Grover Imperial tuners installed when I bough it.
 It has its original case.